-Last observation: O1 2024 Source: CPMI-IOSCO quantitative public disclosure data & ESRB Secretariat calculations.
+Last observation: Q2 2024 Source: CPMI-lOSCO quantitative public disclosure data & ESRB Secretariat calculations.
 Note: Margins and haircuts are essential parts of the CCP risk management frameworks.
-Initial margins are designed to protect a CCP against losses stemmit he default of a clearing member while haircuts aim to mitigate a fall in market value of collateral in case the collateral has to be sold.
+Initial margins are designed to protect a CCP against losses stemming from the default of a clearing member while haircuts aim to mitigate a fall in market value of collateral in case the collateral has to be sold.
 PQD 20.2.1 is added to PQD 6.2.15 for EuronextC as they do not include initial margin resulting from interoperability arrangements in PQD 6.2.15.
 Each bar represents a quarter.
-OMIClear's values are currently under investigation.
-NasdaqC's values for Q1 2024 are currently under investigation; the chart shows data from the previous quarter.
+OMIClear's values are under investigation.
+NasdaqC's value for Q1 2024 is under investigation; the chart shows value from Q4 2023 in place of the Q1 2024 value.